pomelo-io/pomelo-wiki/README.md

 # pomelo-wiki
-Everything you need to know about Pomelo Grants
+Everything you need to know about Pomelo Grants and Bounties